Jean de Florette: Reception

 The film was a great success in its native France, where it was seen by over seven million people.
 It also performed very well internationally; in the United States it grossed nearly $5 million, placing it among the 100 most commercially successful foreign-language films shown there.
+It became the highest-grossing subtitled film in the United Kingdom with a gross over £1 million.

 Critical reception for Jean de Florette was almost universally positive.

 Rita Kempley, writing for The Washington Post, compared the story to the fiction of William Faulkner.
 Allowing that it could indeed be "a definitive French masterwork", she reserved judgement until after the premiere of the second part, as Jean de Florette was only a "half-movie", "a long, methodic buildup, a pedantically paced tease".

 Roger Ebert of the Chicago Sun-Times commented on Berri's exploration of human character, "the relentlessness of human greed, the feeling that the land is so important the human spirit can be sacrificed to it".
 Ebert gave the film three-and-a-half out of four stars.

 The staff reviewer for the entertainment magazine Variety highlighted – as other reviewers did as well – the cinematography of Bruno Nuytten (an effort that won Nuytten a BAFTA award and a César nomination).
 The reviewer commended Berri particularly for the work done with the small cast, and for his decision to stay true to Pagnol's original story.
 Richard Bernstein, reviewing the film for The New York Times, wrote it was "like no other film you've seen in recent years".
 He called it an updated, faster-paced version of Pagnol, where the original was still recognisable.
-The newspaper lists the film among the "Best 1000 Movies Ever Made".

 Later reviews show that the film has stood up to the passage of time.
 Tasha Robinson, reviewing the DVD release of the two films for The A.V.
 Club in 2007, called the landscape, as portrayed by Berri and Nuytten, "almost unbearably beautiful".
 Grading the films 'A', she called them "surprisingly tight and limber" for a four-hour film cycle.